gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Suddenly another voice, a deeper one, hissed, "Who feigned a pull in his leg so Wolodmyr would have to lead the charge that day?
 Who threw the rock that put out Eya's tooth?"
 These were not my shames.
 Were they they Karabandi's?
-And if I could hear his...
+And if I could hear his…

 "Keep moving!" the Karabandi ordered.
-"Oh, there was a shepherd from Selmaneia, five fingers on each hand..."
-It was an old song for counting sheep and cattle, and for keeping one's mind on the track when hunting sand misers.
+"Oh, there was a shepherd from Selmaneia, five fingers on each hand…" It was an old song for counting sheep and cattle, and for keeping one's mind on the track when hunting sand misers.
 My mother's-side cousin and I joined in.
 We sang, then shouted, our footsteps in time with our words, but still the voices grew louder.
 They were speaking past